 Vaccine coverage.
-COVID-19 vaccines are an important step in slowing the spread of the virus.
-As vaccines are approved, through its product, BlueLink TPA, QCC Insurance Company will cover the cost of administering them with no cost share (such as co-pays, deductibles, coinsurance) for members regardless of where the vaccine is given.View our COVID-19 FAQs for more details.
+COVID-19 vaccines reduce the risk of severe disease, hospitalization, and death, and slow spread of the virus.
+Your Group Health Plan covers the cost of administering vaccines with no cost share (such as co-pays, deductibles, coinsurance) for members as per their ACA Preventive Care benefit.View our COVID-19 FAQs for more details.

-Talk to a doctor from anywhere¹.
-Telemedicine services for a COVID-19 related diagnosis from your primary care doctor are covered at no cost through the duration of the public health emergency (currently scheduled through April 21, 2021)².
-Telemedicine services from your doctor for a non-COVID diagnosis are available for same cost as an office visit, based on your health plan.
+Visit a doctor from anywhere.¹ Telemedicine services for a COVID-19 related diagnosis from your primary care doctor are covered at no cost through the end of the public health emergency².
+Telemedicine services from your doctor for a non-COVID diagnosis are available — cost sharing applies based on your health plan.

 Login at myqccbluelink.com/login to find a doctor.

 ¹ Please note: For employers who are self-insured, coverages may vary.
 If you have coverage through your employer, please check with them about how these programs apply.